markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 > **Video:** [Creating a `README.md` file in GitHub - JIRA FSFO-107](https://trilogyed.atlassian.net/jira/software/projects/FSFO/boards/197/backlog?selectedIssue=FSFO-107)

-Go to our repo in Github and select the Add a README button.
-This will lead to our form which we can fill out with the following Markdown.

 Here's what your raw Markdown file should look like:

 ```markdown